hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > In striking lines, on which he does rely;
 >
-> Read all his bill, you'll find his specious treat is, O
+> Read all his bill, you'll find his specious treat is,
 >
-> nly to give a card of dances gratis;
+> Only to give a card of dances gratis;
 >
 > Those guests, who had, not read his bill with care.
 >